ncassi01/hello-world-openshift/README.md

 # Containerization Guide with OpenLiberty Web Service Reference Application

 ## Guide Description
 This repo contains a step by step guide on how to containerize and deploy a JEE/Java webservice application.
 The steps can also be reused for other applications with slight divergence were the steps are technology specific.
-These were the same steps that were used to containerize the FAD AIP Services.
+These were the steps used to containerize the FAD AIP Services.

 ## Application Description